 The exploits a team of people whose job is to investigate the unusual, the strange and the extraterrestrial.

-The Mighty Boosh is a British comedy television show created by Julian Barratt, Noel Fielding and others.
-The Mighty Boosh is a comic fantasy containing humour and pop-culture references.
+A British comic fantasy containing humour and pop-culture references.
 Episodes often featured elaborate musical numbers in different genres, such as electro, heavy metal, funk, and rap.
-The show has been known for popularising a style called "crimping"; short a cappella songs which are present throughout all three series.
-Julian Barratt wrote the music within the show, and performs it with Noel Fielding.
-Fielding also designed many of the show's graphics and artwork.
+The show has been known for popularising a style called "crimping"; short acappella songs which are present throughout all three series.

 RuPaul has made the trip across the pond in search of a queen with the most charisma, uniqueness, nerve and talent in all the land.